blinkinput/blinkinput-android/templatingAPI/templatingAPI.md

     // If we write mMyTemplatingClass to dest, we will trigger StackOverflowException because
     // this classifier is contained within mMyTemplatingClass, so writeToParcel will be called
     // recursively.
-    // If we write mOldDocumentNumberParser to dest, it will be OK, but the problem will be
+    // If we write mDocumentNumberParser to dest, it will be OK, but the problem will be
     // on deserialization side - the deparcelized instance of the parser will not be the same
     // as the one actually used for recognition and therefore it will not be possible to use
     // it for classification.